Wild animal suffering: Humans already intervene for human interests

+Eradication of the New World screwworm

+An illustrative example of large-scale human intervention motivated by human interests is the eradication of the New World screwworm (Cochliomyia hominivorax) from North and Central America.
+This parasitic fly infests warm-blooded animals—including livestock and wild species such as deer, squirrels, and other mammals—by laying eggs in open wounds, resulting in severe tissue damage.
+Beginning in the 1950s, the United States Department of Agriculture implemented a sterile insect technique program that involved mass-rearing and releasing sterilized male screwworms to disrupt reproduction.
+Through extensive international cooperation, continuous monitoring, and maintenance of a sterile insect barrier along the Panama-Colombia border to prevent reinfestation, the program successfully eliminated the screwworm from much of the continent.

+This eradication effort improved livestock health and productivity and likely reduced suffering among wild animals affected by the parasite, including species such as jaguars, sloths, tapirs, horses, coyotes, buffalo, rabbits, and squirrels.
+However, it also influenced ecological dynamics, such as contributing to increases in wild deer populations that were previously limited by screwworm-related mortality.
+The sterile insect technique developed in this program has since been applied to control other agricultural pest species.
+This example demonstrates large-scale human intervention in natural ecosystems primarily driven by human agricultural interests.

+Human influence on natural harms and obligations of care

-Philosopher Martha Nussbaum asserts that humans continually "affect the habitats of animals, determining opportunities for nutrition, free movement, and other aspects of flourishing" and contends that the pervasive human involvement in natural processes means that humans have a moral responsibility to help individuals affected by our actions.
-She also argues that humans may have the capacity to help animals suffering due to entirely natural processes, such as diseases and natural disasters and asserts that way may have duties to provide care in these cases.
+Philosopher Martha Nussbaum argues that humans continually "affect the habitats of animals, determining opportunities for nutrition, free movement, and other aspects of flourishing".
+She contends that due to pervasive human involvement in natural processes, humans have a moral responsibility to assist individuals affected by their actions.
+Nussbaum also suggests that humans may have the capacity to help animals suffering from entirely natural causes, such as diseases and natural disasters, and that there may be duties to provide care in such cases.

-Jeff Sebo, a philosopher, argues that animals in the wild suffer as a result of natural processes, as well as human-caused harms.
-He asserts that climate change is making existing harms more severe and creating new harms for these individuals.
-From this, he concludes that there are two reasons to help individual animals in the wild: "they are suffering and dying, and we are either partly or wholly responsible".
-Similarly, philosopher Steven Nadler argues that climate change means "that the scope of actions that are proscribed – and, especially, prescribed – by a consideration of animal suffering should be broadened".
-However, Nadler goes further, asserting that humans have a moral obligation to help individual animals suffering in the wild regardless of human responsibility.
+Philosopher Jeff Sebo observes that animals in the wild suffer from both natural processes and human-caused harms.
+He states that climate change is intensifying existing harms and creating new challenges for these animals.
+Based on this, Sebo concludes there are two reasons to help individual wild animals: because they are suffering and dying, and because humans are partly or wholly responsible for these conditions.
+Similarly, philosopher Steven Nadler argues that climate change expands the range of actions that ethical consideration of animal suffering should prohibit or require.
+Nadler further asserts that humans have a moral obligation to assist individual animals suffering in the wild, regardless of the extent of human responsibility.